|1140 19th St NW, Suite 400, Washington, DC 20036

 The following Initial-Licensure Level programs at Ohio Northern University have been approved by the Ohio Department of Higher Education and accredited by CAEP.
 Note: These programs are guaranteed to meet Ohio licensure requirements, and candidates interested in being licensed in another state need to work with that state’s office and the faculty to determine eligibility for the other state.

-- Adolescence to Young Adult Education (7-12): Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, Life Sciences, Physical Science (Chemistry), Physical Science (Physics), Physical Science (Chemistry and Physics)
+- Adolescence to Young Adult (AYA) Licensure: Integrated Language Arts, Integrated Mathematics, Integrated Social Studies, Integrated Science, Life Sciences, Physical Science (Chemistry), Physical Science (Physics), Physical Science (Chemistry and Physics)

-CAEP (Council for the Accreditation of Educator Preparation) has eight annual reporting measures which are used to provide information to the public on program impact and outcome measures.
+CAEP (Council for the Accreditation of Educator Preparation) has four Accountability Measures which are used to provide information to the public on program impact and outcome measures.

 “High-quality teachers and principals are developed through high-quality educator preparation programs.
 To continuously improve the quality of educator preparation programs in Ohio, Ohio Revised Code 3333.048 requires the Chancellor of Higher Education and the Superintendent of Public Instruction to establish and publish metrics for institutions of higher education that prepare educators and other school personnel.”
 (Ohio Department of Higher Education).